-- 3. Increases or decreases in federal or state funding or in local matches as long as the total cost meets the cost change limits. - 4.
+- 1. Modification of a TIP project description, as long as the modification does not significantly change the project's intended function, nature, costs or environmental impact. - 2.
+TIP Project Year of Expenditure federal aid cost changes that do not cause a change in funds allocated by the participating federal agencies exceeding the following thresholds for the Total TIP Project Cost (which may not be the same as the total project cost).
+The chart below sets out the range of project costs and the percentage change in funding below which an administrative modification is appropriate. - 3.
+Increases or decreases in federal or state funding or in local matches as long as the total cost meets the cost change limits. - 4.
 Changes in federal project funding sources that do not alter the total federal project cost. - 5.
 Changes in state and local funding sources that do not alter the fiscal constraint of the project. - 6.
 Moving a project from future years of the TIP to the current fiscal year, or vice versa, as long as the project was in the originally approved TIP or was included through the TIP amendment process. - 7.
 A split or combination of individually listed projects; as long as cost, schedule, and scope remain unchanged.
-The addition or deletion of project phases from a TIP Project as long as the funding amounts for the new line items stay within the cost change limits and the new line item does not result in a significant change to the original intent of the TIP Project.

-- 8. Changes to the lead agency identified for a TIP Project or TIP Project Phase. - 9.
-Additions, deletions, or corrections to projects listed in the Illustrative Table.

-10. Data entry or typographical errors.
+The addition or deletion of project phases from a TIP Project as long as the funding amounts for the new line items stay within the cost - 8. change limits and the new line item does not result in a significant change to the original intent of the TIP Project.3 - 9.
+Changes to the lead agency identified for a TIP Project or TIP Project Phase. - 10.
+Additions, deletions, or corrections to projects listed in the Illustrative Table. - 11.
+Data entry or typographical errors.